kyma-project/kyma/components/function-runtimes/nodejs/README.md

 ## How to locally run and debug the Node.js Function and runtime

-* Copy `package.json` from the desired Node.js version
+1.Copy `package.json` from the desired Node.js version

-* Create the `function` directory with `handler.js` and `package.json`
+2.Create the `function` directory with `handler.js` and `package.json`

-* Install dependencies from the runtime and Function:
+3.Install dependencies from the runtime and Function:
     ```bash
     npm install
     npm install function/
     ```

-* Run Function from the terminal.
+4.Run Function from the terminal.
     ```bash
     npm start
     ```